ezbot-ai/docs/docs/04-guides/installation/04-shopify.md

 4. In the theme editor, locate and click on the **theme.liquid** file under the **Layout** folder.
 This file controls the structure of all pages in your store.

-5. Edit the script below to match your website.
+5. Edit the code snippet below to match your website.
 Replace the `99` with your project ID, and set up a reward function.
 An example is provided below.

-6. Paste your edited version of the script just before the closing `</body>` tag in the theme.liquid file.
+6. Paste your edited version of the code snippet just before the closing `</body>` tag in the theme.liquid file.
 This ensures ezbot loads on all pages of your store.

 7. Click **Save** to apply your changes.
 Your ezbot implementation is now live on your Shopify store.
 Please reach out to [ezbot support](mailto:support@ezbot.ai) if you need help with the installation.